chrisjd20/bulk_myspace_photo_download/README.md

 1. Download And Install TamperMonkey Chrome Extension https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en

-2.Copy the source myspace_bulk_image_downloader.js and paste it into tampermonkey when you create a new script
+2. Copy the source myspace_bulk_image_downloader.js and paste it into tampermonkey when you create a new script

 Heres a video on how to do that: https://www.youtube.com/watch?v=RpjvLpyiras